Phamily/vue-todo-pwa/README.md

 ## Submission instructions
 Fork the project on CodeSandbox at: https://githubbox.com/Phamily/vue-todo-pwa<br>
-*Note: You may have to to refresh once to give the modules time to transpile.*
+*Note: You may have to refresh once to give the modules time to transpile.*

 Add your features.
 Then email us:
   1. A completed CodeSandbox link showing your working code.